Your workflow

 How Kestrel sees your photos.

-Phase 1
+Phase 1 · Group

 Your bursts become scenes

-Phase 2
+Phase 2 · Detect

-Find the bird, ignore the background.
+Find the bird, ignore the background

-Phase 3
+Phase 3 · Score

 Every frame gets a sharpness score

-Phase 4
+Phase 4 · Tag

 Each bird gets a species tag

-Kestrel tags every photo with a species and family classification.
-Load your full library and search across all your folders and outings by what's in the frame โ€” not just when you shot it.
+Kestrel labels every photo with a species and family — so you can search your whole library by what's in the frame, not just when you shot it.

 Design Philosophy